On the lookout for a pup full of charm and personality? A Cavoodle might be your perfect match.

 F2B Cavoodles are bred from an F2 parent and a Poodle or Spaniel parent to increase the characteristics of the chosen second parent.

-How big does a Cavoodle grow?
+How big does a Cavoodle get?

 ‘Toy’ Cavoodle: